PPC64/torch-ezinstall/README.md

 th -lparallel -loptim -lpl -limage
 ```

-This script has been tested on MacOS X 10.8, Ubuntu 12.04 and Fedora 20.
-It should work on earlier Ubuntus and MacOS Xs, but other platforms are not supported.

-On Ubuntu and Fedora you'll need 'sudo' privileges, as the default install is global, and the script needs to install dependencies.
+This script has been tested on Debian 8.1 (installed in a POWER8 machine).
+You'll need 'sudo' privileges, as the default install is global, and the script needs to install dependencies.

 If you've already installed the dependencies, and don't have root privileges, you can use this command to just install Torch: